Log in

 Business is built on solid relationships.
 And while soft skills lift a respectable part of the weight, how and when you interact with your customers can be the difference between closed won or closed lost.
 A good CRM will help you keep track of every touchpoint, every client need, and every deal moving through the pipeline.

 HubSpot and Pipedrive are two of the most popular CRM platforms.
 I've used HubSpot a bit in the past, and I've tested Pipedrive multiple times for freelance projects.
-I dove back into each app, and here I'll compare Pipedrive and HubSpot to help you understand their feature sets—and which will fit your organization like a glove.
+This year, I dove back into each app, and here I'll compare Pipedrive and HubSpot to help you understand their feature sets—and which will fit your organization like a glove.

 Pipedrive vs. HubSpot at a glance

 The gist of the matter is that HubSpot is a huge all-in-one app with a CRM at its core, while Pipedrive focuses on the tools that sales teams need to succeed.
+Keep reading for more details on my experiences with the apps.

 Pipedrive